Chafik42/minitalk/README.md

 ## Usage

-> For now it is only working on MAC OS
+> For now it is only working only on MAC OS

 > make
 > ./server